Harbin International Ice and Snow Sculpture Festival: History

 At the 35th annual festival held in 2019, the festival's most popular attraction, the Harbin Ice and Snow World, took up over 600,000 square meters and included more than 100 landmarks.
 It was made from 110,000 cubic meters of ice and 120,000 cubic meters of snow.
 The festival also included ice sculptures by artists from 12 different countries competing in the annual competition.

 Celebrating its 36th year in 2020, this festival is presently viewed as one of the world's top winter celebrations, joining the ranks of the Sapporo Snow Festival in Japan, Canada's Quebec Winter Carnival and Norway's Holmenkollen Ski Festival.
 In 2020, the sculptures were produced using roughly 220,000 cubic meters of ice blocks, all pulled from the nearby Songhua River.

+In 2021, the festival did not take place in full capacity due to the COVID-19 pandemic.

+The festival was also part of the cultural program of the 2009 Winter Universiade and the 2025 Asian Winter Games.
+At the Asian Games, the cauldron was part of the festival's main plaza activities.

 Construction

 Swing saws are used to carve ice into blocks, taken from the frozen surface of the Songhua River.
 Chisels, ice picks and various types of saws are then used by ice sculptors to carve out large scaled ice sculptures, many of them intricately designed and worked on all day and night prior to the commencement of the festival.
 Deionised water can also be used, producing ice blocks as transparent as glass to make clear sculptures rather than translucent ones.
 Multicoloured lights are also used to give colour to ice, creating variations on sculptured spectacles when lit up especially at night.
 Some ice sculptures made in previous years include: buildings and monuments of different architectural types and styles, figures including animals people and mythical creatures, slippery dips or ice slides and lanterns.
 Apart from winter recreational activities available in Harbin, these exquisitely detailed, mass-produced ice sculptures are the main draw card in attracting tourists around the world to the festival.